-Semrush scans your website for common SEO issues and provides step-by-step instructions on how to fix them.
-This is great for keeping your website in tip-top shape and making sure that Google can crawl it properly.
+Semrush scans your website for common SEO issues and provides step-by-step instructions on fixing them.
+This is great for keeping your website in tip-top shape and ensuring that Google can crawl it properly.

 4. On-page checker

 This checker is a great way to quickly optimize your web pages for specific keywords.
-Just enter the URL and target keyword and it’ll show you where you need to make changes.
+Just enter the URL and target keyword, and it’ll show you where to make changes.

 5. Backlink checker

-The Semrush backlink checker tool lets you see backlink information for your own website and also for your competitors.
+The Semrush backlink checker tool lets you see backlink information for your website and your competitors.

 You can analyze where your most powerful links are coming from.

 It can help you to identify opportunities for link building.
-For instance, if you see that a particular website is linking to several of your competitors, but not to you, then this could be an opportunity to get a link from that site.
+For instance, if you see that a particular website is linking to several of your competitors but not to you, this could be an opportunity to get a link from that site.